 Tel: +30 210 362 9513Museum of the History of the Greek Costume

-Built on the spot of an ancient theatre, this often overlooked, but must-see Museum outlines the Ηistory of Piraeus from the Mycenaean to the Roman times—that’s a period of 2,200 years, during which the port city thrived as a shipyard and a major military and commercial centre.
+This must-see museum showcases the history of the city of Piraeus from the Mycenaean to the Roman Era, covering more than 2,200 years during which the port city thrived as a naval base for ancient Athens and as a major military and commercial center for the Eastern Mediterranean.

 The Museum was founded in 1949 and housed in its current location since 1969.

 The first attempt to establish a museum dedicated to Greece’s maritime history was in 1867 by Captain Gerasimos Zohios.
 But the project was not realised until influential Piraeus residents banded together with naval officers and lobbied the Greek government for an official archive of the country’s maritime achievements 82 years later.
 This unsung little museum narrates the Greece’s mighty naval past from antiquity to the 20th century through maps, ship models, nautical instruments, weapons, furniture, wonderful paintings, and everything naval.

 A whole section is devoted to the private collection of Aristotle Onassis, a trove of sea-related treasures that once adorned his extravagant yacht, the Christina.

 Akti Themistokleous, Freattis, 185 37 Piraeus

 Tel.: 210 451 6264 - 210 451 6822 - 210 428 6959 - 210 428 6430

 This non-profit foundation discovers, collects, preserves and studies all materials associated with the art of functional Greek pottery from the 16th to 20th centuries.

 The building is a handsome neoclassical structure that was erected as a private residence in 1875.
 In 1999, the centre for the study of traditional Greek pottery was established in the building.